dglassbrenner1/db_fraud_detection/README.md

 ### Usage

-- This repo serves as the single source of truth for development and deployment of fraud detection assets in Databricks.
+- This repo serves as the single source of truth for the development and maintenance of the fraud detection dashboard housed in Databricks.
 - Dashboards, notebooks, and code sync automatically with the Databricks Git folder for traceability and CI/CD workflows.
 - Changes pushed to this repo update the Databricks workspace and vice versa when committed through the Git folder.